-The 2010A Bonds will be awarded pursuant to electronic competitive bidding to be held via PARITY® on Wednesday, May 18, 2010, unless such date is postponed or changed as described in the Notice of Sale contained in Appendix G to this Official Statement.
-This Official Statement has been deemed final as of its date by the State Treasurer in accordance with the meaning and requirements of Securities and Exchange Commission Rule 15c2-12 ("Rule 15c2-12"), except for the omission of certain pricing and other information permitted to be omitted pursuant to Rule 15c2-12.
-After the 2010A Bonds have been awarded, the State Treasurer will complete the Official Statement so as to be a "final official statement" within the meaning of Rule 15c2-12 (the "final Official Statement").
-The final Official Statement will include, among other matters, the identity of the winning bidders and the managers of the syndicates, if any, submitting the winning bids, the expected selling compensation to underwriters of the 2010A Bonds and other information on the interest rate and offering prices or yields of the 2010A Bonds, as supplied by the winning bidders.
+The 2010B Bonds will be offered for sale at competitive bidding on October 5, 2010, unless changed as described in the Notice of Sale contained in Appendix F to this Official Statement.
+This Preliminary Official Statement has been deemed final as of its date by the Authority in accordance with the meaning and requirements of Rule 15c2-12, except for the omission of certain pricing and other information permitted to be omitted by Rule 15c2-12.
+After the 2010B Bonds have been awarded, the Authority will deem the Official Statement final as of its date, and the Official Statement as so completed will be a final official statement within the meaning of Rule 15c2-12 (the "Final Official Statement").
+The Final Official Statement will include, among other matters, the identity of the winning bidder and the managers of the syndicate, if any, submitting the winning bid (the "Underwriter"), the expected selling compensation to the Underwriter of the 2010B Bonds and other information on the interest rates and offering prices or yields of the 2010B Bonds, as supplied by the Underwriter.